 Newcomers to the app can avail themselves of a free demo account, which provides unlimited access to Plus500’s full range of trading tools at no cost.

 The catch?
 None of the actions you perform through your demo account are backed by real money.
 Therefore, you won’t be enriched by successful trades.
-To actually start earning, you’ll need to provide your detailed financial information and put up the minimum buy-in capital of 100 USD.
+To actually start trading, you’ll need to provide your detailed financial information and put up the minimum buy-in capital of 100 USD.

 Regulation & Licenses